sda6-group/pid-exercise-2/Ex2.md

 </ul>

 ### Open question<br>
 Imagine that you have a very large database.
 How do you think that the memory will behave with the database if u save it in a data structure ?
 Are there any problems?
-If yes, then how to fix it.
+If yes, then how to fix it.<br>
-What is the time complexity of ur sorting algorithm?
-Can it be improved?
 What is the best data structure to be used in this situation.
-Motivate!
+Motivate!<br>

 ### Database<br>